 Unfortunately, I can't seem to find any of the photos of the giant closet, so this sketch of what it used to look like will have to do:

 Obviously, my first task was to remove the monstrous closet so that I could actually fit a desk into the office area.
-An office just isn’t an office without a desk, you know?
-So once I was done with the demolition, hiring an electrician to move some outlets, and then doing some minor wall patching and painting, I bought some foam insulation to put behind the desk I was about to build, to hopefully muffle the constant strumming of my typing, as well as some of the music I’ll most-certainly be playing throughout the.
-(Unfortunately, the foam insulation ended up being a terrible sound barrier).
+An office just isn't an office without a desk, you know?
+So once I was done with the demolition, hiring an electrician to move some outlets, and then doing some minor wall patching and painting, I bought some foam insulation to put behind the desk I was about to build, to hopefully muffle the constant strumming of my typing, as well as some of the music I'll most certainly be playing. ( Update: Unfortunately, the foam insulation ended up being a terrible sound barrier.
+Worth a shot!).

-Directly after that, I got to work with the plans, and to tell you the truth they were pretty rough.
-The actually building of the desk took a whole lot of revisions, modifications, and compromises.
-One thing us n00bs always forget to consider is the amount of sanding that’s going to take place, especially when one of your compromises was to buy Aspen, instead of Birch.
-Aspen plywood, if you’ve ever attempted to work with it for shelves or desks… it not a good idea.
+Directly after that, I got to work on the plans and to tell you the truth they were pretty rough.
+The actual building of the desk took a whole lot of revisions, modifications, and compromises.
+One thing us n00bs always forget to consider is the amount of sanding that's going to take place, especially when one of your compromises was to buy Aspen, instead of Birch.
+Aspen plywood, if you've ever attempted to work with it for shelves or desks... it not a good idea.

 Fortunately, I made it through and lived to tell the tale, and everything was coming together nicely.
 Below, you can start to see where the desk and the shelves come together.
 This was actually a really proud moment for me because right then is the moment that I realized I can actually do it.